anoobbacker/leaderboard-supabase-svelte/README.md

 6. Replace you tribe name from `Kotas` to something else starting from `index.html` & other `*.svelte`.

 # To do
+- Improve the documentation
 - Add support multiple tribes or groups
-- Improve the documentation
-- Improve the code to make it modular, reusable, configurable
 - Add support for localization
 - Add unit tests
-- Integrate with DevOps CI/CD
+- Improve the code modularity

 # Screenshots
 To be udpated